 The texts that we use at Manor School enable pupils to develop knowledge of a wide range of books, authors, illustrators and genres.
 We explore books as a whole class focus through a range of creative approaches involving talk, drama and visual representation.
-The books provide children with experience of the rhythms and patterns, vocabulary structures and ideas in written language that they can draw on in their own writing.
+The books provide pupils with experience of the rhythms and patterns, vocabulary structures and ideas in written language that they can draw on in their own writing.

-The selection of books for the classroom plays an important part in the development of an effective reading curriculum thus we have a selection of multi-sensory books for the pupils who cannot benefit from ‘mainstream’ books.
-These books can be enjoyed without being understood as they are told interactively through voice and emotion rather than words and pictures.
+The selection of books for the classroom plays an important part in the development of an effective reading curriculum, thus we have a selection of multi-sensory books for the pupils who cannot benefit from ‘mainstream’ books.
+These books can be enjoyed without being understood, as they are told interactively through voice and emotion rather than words and pictures.

 Early Reading and Phonics

 We believe that systematic, high quality phonics teaching is essential for pupils to become proficient readers and writers.
 At Manor School, we use the Little Wandle Letters and Sounds Revised systematic synthetic phonics programme (SSP).
 The programme is based on the original Letters and Sounds, but extensively revised to provide a complete teaching programme meeting all the expectations of the National Curriculum and the Ofsted Deep Dive into reading.